strapi/documentation/docusaurus/docs/dev-docs/intro.md

 - 🧑‍🏫 The **[User Guide](/user-docs/intro)** is all about using Strapi's admin panel.
 - ☁️ The **[Strapi Cloud](/cloud/intro)** documentation is about deploying your Strapi application to Strapi Cloud and managing your Strapi Cloud projects and settings.
-- 🧑‍💻 The **Developer Docs**, that you're currently reading, contain all the technical information related to the setup, deployment, update, and customization of your Strapi v4 application.
+- 🧑‍💻 The **Developer Docs** that you're currently reading contain all the technical information related to the setup, deployment, update, and customization of your Strapi v4 application.

 </SubtleCallout>